Exhaustive goodness-of-fit via smoothed inference and graphics

-Notice that $H_0$ in \eqref{test} implies $H_0$ in \eqref{test2}, the opposite is not true in general.
+Despite the graph of $\widehat{d}_m(u;G,F)$ in \eqref{gajek} (or more broadly, of a suitable estimator $\widehat{d}$ of $d$) allows us to explore the nature of the deviation of $f$ from $g$, it does not provide any insight on the significance of such deviations.
+Conversely, smooth tests based on the test statistics in \eqref{v} or \eqref{deviance}, implicitly aim to test {\fontsize{3.5mm}{3.5mm}\selectfont{ }} while in practice we test for {\fontsize{3.5mm}{3.5mm}\selectfont{ }} Notice that $H_0$ in \eqref{test} implies $H_0$ in \eqref{test2}, the opposite is not true in general.
 Whereas, $H_1$ in \eqref{test2} does imply $H_1$ in \eqref{test}, and thus smooth tests allow us to determine if $f$ deviates significantly from $g$.
 However, they do not assess where and how significant departures of $f$ from $g$ occur.
 Therefore, to gain more insights on this aspect, in the next section we discuss how to complement the graph of $\widehat{d}_m$ with suitable confidence bands and graphically assess the validity of $H_0$ in \eqref{test}.